top of page

 Mortgage Broker 300x400.png

-We at AdvisorMatchup are fortunate enough to help facilitate the aggregation of Individuals and Financial Professionals in Accounting, Mortgage Lending and Financial Planning.
+We at MatchupAccess are fortunate enough to help facilitate the aggregation of Individuals and Financial Professionals in Accounting, Mortgage Lending and Financial Planning.
 This community is assembled of people who elect to participate and are interested in comparing their wealth building goals and requirements to the qualifications of those who help manage and build wealth for others.
-This information is gathered voluntarily through AdvisorMatchup’s online questionnaires, and it continues to be our pleasure that we have the opportunity to provide the destination for the help and support everyone needs and deserves for Wealth Building.
-AdvisorMatchup is a matching business and is not engaged in the practice of offering or providing financial, legal or tax advice.
-AdvisorMatchup terms and conditions apply.
+This information is gathered voluntarily through MatchupAccess’s online questionnaires, and it continues to be our pleasure that we have the opportunity to provide the destination for the help and support everyone needs and deserves for Wealth Building.
+MatchupAccess is a matching service and not a Financial Advisor or Tax Professionals.
+We do not offer or provide financial, legal or tax advice and nothing on our site is an endorsement of any services offered by any financial professional.
+Please consult a registered professional for any help you may need.
+MatchupAccess terms and conditions apply.

 bottom of page